 Participating teens in grades 6-12 who read the book may enter a raffle to win a $25 Amazon gift card.
-More information about the raffle is coming soon.

 Are you a teen who read Outcasts United for the Community Read?
 Join us at the Centerville Library and discuss this book with other teens while you enjoy snacks and drinks.